 When you hear "eggplant," you may imagine an oblong, deep dark purple vegetable with a jaunty green cap attached to it.
-No doubt that that is the most common type of eggplant found in the U.S., yet the world of eggplants is wider.
-Bigger.
-Sometimes smaller.
-Fatter.
-Or skinnier.
-Sweeter.
-Or more bitter.
-Greener.
-Whiter.
-More stripey.
-In short, the range of eggplant flavors isn't huge, but there is more range than most people realize.
+No doubt that that is the most common type of eggplant found in the U.S., yet the world of eggplants is much bigger—and sometimes smaller, fatter, or skinnier.
+Some are sweeter than others, or more bitter.
+You'll find greener varieties, as well as white.
+There are varieties with a lot of stripes while others are completely solid in color.
+The flavor is generally consistent, but there is more range than most people realize.

 Globe Eggplant (a.k.a.
 American Eggplant)

 Should we be surprised that globe eggplants, the biggest and fattest of eggplants, are also known as American eggplants?
-Their big, meaty texture makes them particularly well suited for serving as slices of grilled eggplant.
-Their size also makes them good candidates for roasting for grilling whole.
+Their big, meaty texture makes them particularly well suited for slicing and grilling.
+Their size also makes them good candidates for roasting or grilling whole.

 Rosa Bianca Eggplant

 These small eggplant orbs common in Thailand aren't always green—they come in purple and white, too—but they definitely have a tendency to be more bitter than other types of eggplants.
-Be wise and remove their seeds.
+To minimize this, be sure to remove their seeds before cooking.

 There's no real flavor difference between white eggplant and other colors, but they sure look cool.
 Their flavor is a bit more delicate; if the strong, bitter flavor of eggplant is a tad much for you, white eggplant is a good choice.